Published on Brock University (http://brocku.ca)

 At the end of the application you will be asked to print off your Master Student Financial Assistance Agreement (MSFAA), “List of Other Documents” page, and “Consents, Instruction, Declarations and Signature” pages.
 Be sure to carefully read the “List of Other Documents” page.
 If you are required to submit any extra documentation for your OSAP application it will be listed here.

-Did you have OSAP last year?
+Did you complete an OSAP application ast year?
 You won't be required to submit an MSFAA or signature pages again.
 Skip to step 4.

 Step 3a: Take your MSFAA (in person) to an authorized Canada Post Office